covelabs/macro-attributes/README.md

 > [!WARNING]
 > Keep in mind that all methods on mixin classes must always return a callable!

-You may optionally supply the attribute with a `replace` parameter to indicate that methods should be overridden:
+You may optionally supply the attribute with a `replace` parameter to indicate that pre-applied macros with the same name should be overridden:

 ```php
 <?php